BookingSync/channel-api-docs/content/guides/create-a-booking-with-smily-payment-gateway.md

-# Create a booking and handle payments with Smily payment gateway
+# Create a Booking and Handle Payments with Smily Payment Gateway

 1. TOC
 {:toc}

 ## Preface

-There are 2 ways of handling payments: using Smily payment gateway or process payment on partner side.
-This document explains first option - how to handle payments with Smily payment gateway.
+This guide will walk you through the process of creating bookings and handling payments using the Smily payment gateway.
+By integrating with our API, you can seamlessly manage bookings and offer a secure payment experience to your users.

 ## Create a quote

-Before creating a booking, you have to confirm the price and availability of rental.
-To do that, you have to create a quote.
+Before creating a booking, you need to confirm the price and availability of the rental.
+To do this, you must create a quote by making a `POST` request to the `/api/ota/v1/quotes` endpoint.

+## Code example in Ruby

 ~~~ruby
 token = "<YOUR_TOKEN>"